BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

      }
 ```

-**Note**
-As `locale: "en-150"` seems to be a default, consider using a struct with a default value instead of a map.

-Now when you list all routes using `mix phx.routes`, you will see some routes
+When you list all routes using `mix phx.routes`, you will see some routes
 have been translated.
 We are getting there!

 ```